 The job hunting process involves a number of stages.
 You will need to find the area where you want to teach, apply for any available positions and perform successfully at the interview stage.

-Most of the information that follows is relevant to applications for teaching jobs across the UK but for specific advice for Scotland, Wales and Northern Ireland please see:
+While much of the information that follows will be relevant to applications for teaching jobs across all of the UK, make sure you read the specific advice for Scotland, Wales and Northern Ireland:

 How to find the right teaching job for you

 To identify teaching jobs you want to apply for, think about your preferences: